maphew/pelican-themes-preview/README.md

 git clone --depth=1 --recurse-submodules https://github.com/getpelican/pelican-themes.git
 ```

-(Attempt to) generate all theme previews:
+(Attempt to) generate a local static site of each theme:

     sh ./make-theme-outputs.sh

-Only make previews for themes that start with "boot":
+Only make site for themes that start with "boot":

     sh ./make-theme-outputs.sh boot